Amphipods provide a well balance live fish food diet. Get farm raised saltwater Amphipods with free shipping.

 Amphipods will accept many different foods: Pulverized flake/ Pellets, ground-up algae, or Spirulina Powder.

-Amphipods have a highly nutritious profile.
+Amphipods for sale have a highly nutritious profile.
 Containing Omega 3 – 6 fatty acids and many more powerful vitamins and elements to provide the healthiest fish food for fish of all types.

 Amphipods mature to adults they become more benthic (like to crawl on structure), but will also swim sometimes.